DvvCz/dasm/README.md

 Support for all instructions is **NOT** planned.
 Nor will there be any passes for optimization.

 This is simply meant for code generation by JIT compilers and such.
+If you want a fully featured library, check out [Iced](https://github.com/icedland/iced)!

 ## How it works